-Dr. David Hannon, DVM, DABVP (Avian Practice), an avian veterinarian with Hello Ralphie, walks potential poultry owners through what breeds of poultry are available to own, what to expect regarding poultry behavior, and the medical care backyard birds need.
+In this article, Dr. David Hannon, an avian veterinarian walks potential poultry owners through what breeds of poultry are available to own, what to expect regarding poultry behavior, and the medical care backyard birds need.

 Backyard birds can be allowed to roam loose in the yard, but ideally should be kept in a pen when not being directly supervised or at night.
 Guineafowl and peafowl have the ability to fly and will often roost in a tree at night.